Survive. Move Forward. Thrive

 Ken Pilot was, until recently, the senior pastor at the Metropolitan Community Church in Fort Collins.
 He has also served agencies and churches in Illinois, Wisconsin and Missouri.
 His Bachelor”s degree is from Concordia University, River Forest, IL, and his Master’s degree is from the University of Wisconsin-Milwaukee.
 He has also been employed as a special education administrator and a human resources administrator.
 While in Fort Collins, Ken has volunteered at Pathways Hospice and Volunteers of America.
 He has also served as President of the Board of both Northern Colorado AIDS Project and the Geller Center and was a board member of the Colorado Health Network.
 Ken routinely volunteers with Homeward Alliance’s Street Outreach program.

-Teresa Butler – Board Treasurer
+Chris Banks – Board Treasurer

 Anne G Fisher